Learn how to make PERFECT baked chicken thighs with the most deliciously crispy skin and juicy meat. Four important tips and a delicious spice rub!

 Make sure your chicken thighs are cooked through by using a digital thermometer in the thickest portion of the thigh.
 When it registers 165°F, they are done!

-These oven baked chicken thighs are SO versatile and can be served with many different recipes.
+These baked chicken thighs are SO versatile and can be served with many different recipes.
 Here are our faves:

 - side salad- we love a good kale salad in our house.
 Our go-to’s are this Staple Kale Salad or this Kale Caesar Salad (with or without the chickpeas).
 Or just do a ‘clean out the fridge’ salad with one of these 7 Basic Vinaigrette Recipes!